imankianian/TMDB/README.md

 # Sample TMDB app
 This sample project displays a list of popular movies from TMDB.
-When a movie is clicked, details of the movie is displayed in a separate page.
+When a movie is clicked, details of the movie are displayed in a separate page.

 The list of popular movies is fetched from: https://developers.themoviedb.org/3/movies/get-popular-movies

-And details of each movie is fetched from: https://developers.themoviedb.org/3/movies/get-movie-details
+And details of each movie are fetched from: https://developers.themoviedb.org/3/movies/get-movie-details

 Tech stacked used: